biobricks/ashnazg/README.md

 In ashnazg changes to state using the component-local `.changeState` or `.setState` always re-renders.
 If a single component is bound to the global state at 'path.to.property' then if global state is modified using `.changeState('path.to.property', <value>)` or any paths nested under 'path.to.property' (e.g. 'path.to.property.foo') then ashnazg will always re-render that component.
 If the global state is modified in a way that may influence multiple components then on browsers that support the Proxy object ashnazg figures out which components are affected using that method, but on older browsers ashnazg falls back to diffing the current state and the changed state in order to detect the changes.

+Other differences:

+* ashnazg is written in ES6 instead of TypeScript
-ashnazg is smaller than MobX (ToDo by how much?).
+* ashnazg is less than a 10th the size of MobX

-ashnazg doesn't support ES.next features like decorators.
+* ashnazg doesn't support ES.next features like decorators

-ashnazg is written in ES5 instead of TypeScript.